NataliiaAlokhina/testng-to-junit/README.md

 4. Apply patch, it will add `@QuarkusTest` annotation to your test classes, will replace TestNG annotations and asserts with corresponding jUnit5 methods
 5. Call `gradle compileTestJava`, you'll get failures for exception tests
-6. Time to fix exception tests
+6. Time to fix exception tests, unfortunately it is manual work

 #### How to fix exception tests